Seth-Buchanan/arrayify.nvim/README.md

 ```

 # TODO
 * Make the Arrayify function able to accept an array of strings as an argument instead
 of input for whatever reason people would need that for.

-* Make a better way to store syntax info.

 * Make a better way to decide when the input is finished so users can input
 empty strings.

 * Curate the list of keywords that don't get quotes like booleans and None type
 variables.

-* Look into cleaner methods of file type detection.

-* Get rid of the big if else statement for recognizing file types and instead
-make the file types the key in a map or something simular.

-* Better variable names.

 * Expand programming language support.